 Classic/ Traditional ABAP programming model

-The Traditional ABAP programming model was developed with the ABAP release prior to 7.5.
+The Traditional ABAP programming model was developed with ABAP platform version prior to 7.5.
 In this model, the applications and developments are made using ABAP GUI like reports, module pools, transaction codes like SE38 and SE80, etc. The traditional programming model is designed for complete server-side processing on the ABAP application server.
 It is an on-premise model which is capable of creating ABAP GUI and web-dynpro applications, providing significant value to customers.

 ABAP Programming model for SAP Fiori